ros-navigation/docs.nav2.org/configuration/packages/collision_monitor/configuring-collision-monitor-node.rst

   ============== =======

   Description
-    Adds soft real-time priorization to the controller server to better ensure resources to time sensitive portions of the codebase.
+    Adds soft real-time prioritization to the controller server to better ensure resources to time sensitive portions of the codebase.
 This will set the controller's execution thread to a higher priority than the rest of the system (``90``) to meet scheduling deadlines to have less missed loop rates.
 To use this feature, you use set the following inside of ``/etc/security/limits.conf`` to give userspace access to elevated prioritization permissions: ``<username> soft rtprio 99 <username> hard rtprio 99``

 :enable_stamped_cmd_vel: